 A backlit keyboard is standard.
 It provides only two levels of brightness, but that’s sufficient for the task at hand, and almost no light escapes from the edge of each keycap.

-Mouse navigation is handled by a reasonably sized touchpad with integrated buttons or a TrackPoint nubbin in the middle of the keyboard.
+Mouse navigation is handled by a reasonably sized touchpad with integrated buttons, or a TrackPoint nubbin in the middle of the keyboard.
 Those who love the latter will be happy to know it works as brilliantly as ever, and is paired with discrete, clickable buttons.
-Unlike the keyboard, which has changed over the years, the TrackPoint experience much as we remember it a decade ago.
+Unlike the keyboard, which has changed over the years, the TrackPoint experience is much as we remember it a decade ago.

 This laptop is built for work, not play, so gaming isn’t a priority.

 A pair of speakers are located in the bottom of the X1 Yoga.
 As with any thin laptop, bass is absent from the equation, and maximum volume isn’t loud enough to fill a large room with sound.
-Audio quality is reasonable clear, at least, so Skype calls and podcasts sound crisp.
+Audio quality is reasonably clear, at least, so Skype calls and podcasts sound crisp.

-Our review unit arrived with a Core i7-6500U processor, which is a surprisingly affordable $160 upgrade over the base Core i5-6200U.
+We tested the Lenovo ThinkPad X1 Yoga with a Core i7-6500U processor, which is a surprisingly affordable $160 upgrade over the base Core i5-6200U.
 We’ve tested the i7-6500U in a few previous systems and found it to be a strong performer.
 The Thinkpad X1 Yoga is no different.

 This isn’t the quickest laptop we’ve tested, but it comes close.
 In GeekBench single-core its score of 3,325 was just shy of the Dell XPS 13 with Core i7, which scored 3,308, and a couple hundred points behind the Microsoft Surface Book with Core i7, which scored 3,490.